CubertCoin/cubertcoin/governance/README.md

 *The budget, finally approved.*

 The Corporate Treasury holds 15% of total $CUBE supply, as defined in the [Tokenomics](../tokenomics/) document.
 It is governed by multi-sig — no single party can move funds unilaterally.

+> At this stage, the multisig is self-custodied by the Founder across separate devices, per the configuration disclosed in the [Tokenomics](../tokenomics/) document.
+Regardless of signer configuration, liquidity and team allocations are additionally protected by immutable on-chain lock/vesting contracts that no signer — including the Founder — can bypass before unlock.

 ### Spending Authority